Find Affordable College Courses

 Syracuse, NY

-With a ranking of #9, Syracuse University did quite well on this year’s best value schools for museum studies students.
-Syracuse is a very large private not-for-profit school located in the midsize city of Syracuse.
+Syracuse University did quite well in this year’s ranking of the best value schools for museum studies students.
+It came in at #9 on the list.
+Syracuse is a fairly large private not-for-profit school located in the medium-sized city of Syracuse.

 As a testament to the quality of education it offers, Syracuse also is in the top 20% of our Best Museum Studies Schools in the Middle Atlantic Region ranking.